srinich/WebServerDemo/executablefiles/README.txt

 Pre-Requisites:  Java is installed and environment various properly configured.

 * To run the application on windows machine, execute file Run_WebServer.bat from command line
-* To run the application on Linux machine, execute file RUn_WebServer.sh
+* To run the application on Linux machine, execute file Run_WebServer.sh